geoserver/geoserver/doc/en/user/source/production/container.rst

 The standalone distributions of GeoServer include the Jetty application server.
 Enable Cross-Origin Resource Sharing (CORS) to allow JavaScript applications outside of your own domain to use GeoServer.

+For more information on what this does and other options see `Jetty Documentation <http://www.eclipse.org/jetty/documentation>`_

 Uncomment the following <filter> and <filter-mapping> from :file:`webapps/geoserver/WEB-INF/web.xml`::

   <web-app>